 Saying no sets a boundary.
 Boundaries preserve our physical and emotional well-being and our relationships.
 Boundaries ensure that we are taking care of our own needs.

 You’ve probably been told that “no” is a complete sentence; that’s all you need to say.
-Well, it’s not quite that simply, is it?
+Well, it’s not quite that simple, is it?
 I don’t know about you, but I’d feel rather rude if I just said “no” when asked to bake something for my kid’s brownie troop or it might be downright stupid to only say “no” when my boss asks me to take on a new project.

 Let’s try some softer ways to say no:

 - Thanks for thinking of me.
 I really wish I could.